hanabi/hanabi.github.io/README.md

 * If there are only 2 cards left in your hand with *Elimination Notes* on them AND the players before you let your chop card ride AND the players before you weren't busy, then the playable card cannot be on your chop.
 * This means you can "jump ahead" and immediately blind play the newest of the 2 cards with the note.

+### The Elimination Self-Chop Move

+* Sometimes, you will have narrowed down your *Elimiation Notes* to one specific card.
+Thus, even though the card has no positive clues on it, you know the exact identity of the card.
+* If the card in question is on your chop AND the card is not yet playable AND you need to discard, you should obviously not discard the important elimination card.
+You should instead self-chop move and discard the next thing.

 ### Weak Prompts

 * If a teammate performs the *Prompt* convention on you and you have multiple cards in your hand that match the connecting card, normally you would be promised that the left-most (newest) is playable.